mtdamert/paws-data-pipeline/documentation/matching_rules.md

 The logic for looking at duplicates from Karla/Meg discussion:

-1. Create Master from Salesforce
+1. Create Matches from Salesforce
-2. Compare Volgistics to Master: If [fuzzy match on name above threshold] and [match on email] → combine records in Master
+2. Compare Volgistics to Matches: If [fuzzy match on name above threshold] and [match on email] → combine records in Matches
-3. Compare Master to PetPoint: If [fuzzy match on name above threshold] and [match on email] → combine records in Master
+3. Compare Matches to PetPoint: If [fuzzy match on name above threshold] and [match on email] → combine records in Matches
-4. Compare Master to ClinicHQ: If [fuzzy match on name above threshold] and [match on phone number] → combine records in Master
+4. Compare Matches to ClinicHQ: If [fuzzy match on name above threshold] and [match on phone number] → combine records in Matches

 Trigger staff review: If [fuzzy match on name above threshold] and [no other matching data] → report for human review